OlyDJ/SplitRenderTool4/README.md

 Blender rendered up to 880 × 460 (aprox.), while SRT rendered 3840 × 2160 on same computer, GPU, project and settings.
 Not tested 384 splits.

 Obviously, the more the splits, the more the amount of time.
 With 6 splits almost finishes 1080 resolution, in 38 minutes (which means that at 12 splits is more than enough to finish it).
 But if you render with 24 splits the same resolution, it took almost double the time than with 6 splits.
 So it is important to adjust number of splits for each project, in order to minimize render times.

+##

+"Use Blender's output".
+By default SRT creates a directory where your .blend file is, and with the same name.
+Split images have always same name: "srt_0005_0210.exr", where 0005 is the split number and 0210 is the frame number.

+SRT is compatible with Blender 2.93.3 to 3.6

+Because of the way SRT works (at least yet), there is no preview while rendering, and Blender UI gets locked.
+Unfortunately to cancel the render process you need to kill blender app manually.
+(Something I'm trying hard to solve)

+GPUs with 512, 1GB and 2GB might not be able to render big resolutions (8K +).
+This limitation will be removed in the future.

+By default the output is set to a new folder in Blender' s file folder, called as the Blend file.
+And the images names start with "srt_" followed by frame number (ex: srt_0012.xxx)

 How to install this addon: